New Study Suggests Cardiac Complications Risk Higher After COVID-19 Infection Than After MRNA Vaccination - UrduPoint

 New Study Suggests Cardiac Complications Risk Higher After COVID-19 Infection Than After MRNA Vaccination

+A new study suggested the risk for cardiac complications was significantly higher after SARS-CoV-2 infection than after mRNA COVID-19 vaccination

-LOS ANGELES, April 2 (UrduPoint / Pakistan Point News - 2nd Apr, 2022 ) --:A new study suggested the risk for cardiac complications was significantly higher after SARS-CoV-2 infection than after mRNA COVID-19 vaccination.
+LOS ANGELES, April 6 (UrduPoint / Pakistan Point News - 6th Apr, 2022 ) --::A new study suggested the risk for cardiac complications was significantly higher after SARS-CoV-2 infection than after mRNA COVID-19 vaccination.

-The study, published by the U.S. Centers for Disease Control and Prevention on Friday, analyzed electronic health record data from 40 U.S.
+The study, published by the U.S. Centers for Disease Control and Prevention , analyzed electronic health record data from 40 U.S.

 health care systems from Jan.
 1, 2021 to Jan.
 31, 2022.